 Start collecting the following documents:

-- Your Bachelor or Master diploma and if not yet available obtain an attestation from your university stating you will obtain it before starting our program.
+Your Bachelor or Master diploma - if not yet available obtain an attestation from your university stating you will obtain it before starting our program.

-- Financial support in order to pay the 9000 EUR (non-EU students or 4500 EUR (EU students).
+Financial support in order to pay the 9000 EUR (non-EU students) or 4500 EUR (EU students) program fee.
 Know that you will need at least 750 EUR per month for 23 months.
 Note that from the next academic year (2020-2021) a number of scholarships (including the program fee and a monthly allowance) will be available.

-- An official international language test (so NO national language test) like TOEFL, IELTS, Cambridge, or proof that you have been enrolled and successful for at least two years in a 100% English-speaking program.
+An official international language test (so NO national language test) like TOEFL, IELTS, Cambridge, or proof that you have been enrolled and successful for at least two years in a 100% English-speaking program.

 Program Countries refers to all EU Member States and Iceland, Liechtenstein, Norway, the Republic of North Macedonia, Serbia and Turkey.

 Partner countries are all other countries.